rehabayman/tech-tips-and-resources/remarks.md

         - NESTED, if a transaction exists, it marks a save point.
 This means that if our business logic execution throws an exception, then the transaction rollbacks to this save point.
 If there's no active transaction, it works like REQUIRED.
         <i>DataSourceTransactionManager supports this propagation out-of-the-box.</i>

+14. Caching in SpringBoot:
+    - First Level Cache
+        - associated with the Session object.
+        - Hibernate first level cache is enabled by default and there is no way to disable it.
+    - Second Level Cache
+        - disabled by default but we can enable it through configuration.
+    - Query Level Cache
+        - it caches only identifier values and results of value type.
+        - it should always be used in conjunction with the second-level cache.

-14. Generics: like templates in C++ <i>"To Be Continued"</i>
+15. Generics: like templates in C++ <i>"To Be Continued"</i>
     - The <b>Object</b> is the superclass of all other classes, and Object reference can refer to any object.
 These features <b>lack type safety</b>.
 Generics add that type of safety feature.
     - Types:
-        - Generic Method: Generic Java method takes a parameter and returns some value after performing a task.
+        - Generic Method: It is exactly like a normal function, however, a generic method has type parameters that are cited by actual type.
+The compiler takes care of the type safety which enables programmers to code easily since they do not have to perform long, individual type castings.

 ### Github